lgeurts/deploy-to-azure/README.md

 ## Authors

-The initial setup and this file were created by [Luc Geurts](https://lgeurts.github.io).
-Creds to [Jeff Brown](https://github.com/JeffBrownTech).
+The setup and this file were created by [Luc Geurts](https://lgeurts.github.io).
+Creds to [Jeff Brown](https://github.com/JeffBrownTech) for the idea and base configs.

 <3